The traditional Pre-Licensure Bachelor's In Nursing program (BSN) application consists

 Prospective students must apply to the BSN Program separately from applying to Western

 Carolina University.
-The Spring 2020 application is available on the Nursing CAS website.
+The Fall 2022 application is available on the Nursing CAS website.

 A nominal cost for this application.
 This charge goes directly to Nursing CAS for